Fundamental Interconnectedness

 if [ -n "${HAVE_GNUPLOT}" ]; then sudo apt-get remove gnuplot; fi

-before I could remove the essential i386
+before I could remove the essential i386 libraries, which hopefully

-by this point your system does not need (just the amd64
+by this point your system does not need (just the amd64 versions of

-does not know this so you will
+those libraries).
+But apt / dpkg does not know this so you will

 have to confirm you really want to remove these essential libraries

-(Yes, do as I say!
+(Yes, do as I say!):

 dpkg --get-selections | grep :i386 | grep -v deinstall | wc -l